 - Is there a baggage fee for certain bags and not for others?

 These questions are generally intriguing to people.
 However, don’t worry.
-We are going to learn all of these question answers so that you can be well aware of all of them.
+We are going to learn all of these questions and answers so that you can be well aware of all of them.
 Moreover, we will help you choose the right luggage and style for you providing the right answers here.

 Checked-in baggage is all baggage that has been checked in at check-in and will be transported to your final destination with the rest of your bags.